-Figure 10 compares total non-agricultural employment in the long NAICS panel to that reported for the Census Bureau's Longitudinal Business Database (LBD) in Ding et al. (2019).
-As indicated in the figure, imputed CBP employment is highly correlated with LBD employment, but is slightly above it at both the beginning and end of the sample period.
+Figure 10 compares total non-agricultural employment in the long NAICS panel to that reported for the Census Bureau's Longitudinal Business Database (LBD) in Ding et al. (2019).51 As indicated in the figure, imputed CBP employment is highly correlated with LBD employment, but is slightly above it at both the beginning and end of the sample period.
 Small discrepancies between the series likely are driven by differences in CBP and LBD processing rules as well as the particular sectors deemed to be "in scope."

-$^{53}$ For this comparison, we drop agricultural employment, i.e., SIC 0xxx and NAICS 11xxxx, as it is excluded in the LBD data we cite.
+$^{^{51}}$ For this comparison, we drop agricultural employment, i.e., SIC 0xxx and NAICS 11xxxx, as it is excluded in the LBD data we cite.

 Source: LBD, CBP, and authors' calculations.
-Figure reports total US employment from 1977 to 2016 in the Census Bureau's Longitudinal Business Database (LBD), as reported in Ding et al. (2019), and authors' imputed NAICS panel for those years.
+Figure reports total US employment in the Census Bureau's Longitudinal Business Database (LBD), as reported in Ding et al. (2019), and authors' imputed NAICS panel.